// Features

 FieldTypeDescription

-id string External branch identifier in branch_xxx format (24 random alphanumeric characters after the prefix).
+id string External branch identifier in branch_xxx format (24 alphanumeric characters after the prefix).

 name string User-supplied display name for the branch.